BoundaryML/baml/README.md

 # BAML

-BAML is a domain-specific-language to write and test LLM functions.
+BAML is a domain-specific language to write and test LLM functions.

 An LLM function is a prompt template with some defined input variables, and a specific output type like a class, enum, union, optional string, etc.